-They both understand and have an appreciation for the aesthetics of dining, and expertly combining ingredients that change the flavors in an incredible way.
+The Japanese understand and have an appreciation for the aesthetics of dining.
+Also, they expertly combine ingredients that change the flavors in an incredible way.

-And when I finally went there and lived there for three months during the fall, I realized I knew nothing about their dishes.
+And when I finally went there, and lived in Japan for three months during the fall, I realized I knew nothing about their dishes.

 Yes, I had incredible ramen in Bangkok, and fresh sushi in Taiwan, but when I went to Kyoto, it was all so much better.